pasha0x/lightpaper/README.md

 - Create a framework for liquid/sustainable/ horizontal organizations, that could serve as a tool to manage its activity, be incentive and efficient.
 - Test the new reward mode for #DAO members activity, that matches the post labor era features (fun/work, no long-term obligations, follow self-interests)
 -  Achieve a network effect that brings mass adoption closer.

+## CyptoEconomy KYODO

+### Transaction costs
+The productive processes and organization of labor fits within the KYODO framework that incorporates Blockchain, tokenization and collective intelligence and lead to lowering costs of coordination DAOs allow it to scale larger.
+Means KYODO reduces the transaction costs.
+Let's see wich ones:

+1. Costs of blockchain transactions
+KYODO records to Ethereum blockchain the token allocation.
+To reduce the transaction cost of this operation.
+KYODO doesn't record every tip that each member recieves, but collect the data of it on backend application with Mongo database cache layer.
+KYODO records the data to Ethereum blockchain one time in the end of period paying ETH for Gas.
+Period*- conditional time inerval while tips are collecting before bieng recalculated into tokens and sent to a members.

+2. Bargaining costs
+They are the costs related to coming to an agreement that is agreeable to the parties involved and drawing up the contract.
+Aragon voting
+permissionless system

+3. Policing and enforcement costs
+They are the costs associated with making sure that the parties in the contract keep up their word and do not default on the terms of the contract.

+4. Search and information costs
+They are the costs associated with looking for relevant information and meeting with agents with whom the transaction will take place.
+KYODO motivates to share result to be rewarded.

+5. Oportunistic behavour
+KYODO impression based reward model